Windows OS Hub

 net start "Windows Search"

-Move the Windows.edb File to a Different Drive
+Moving the Windows.edb File to Another Drive

 Restart Windows Search service: